SoapboxScienceTuebingen/SoapboxScienceTuebingen.github.io/index.md

 Engineering, Mathematics, and Medicine), including PhD students, postdocs, professors, and beyond, who:

-•	Are excited about communicating science in an accessible and engaging way.
+- Are excited about communicating science in an accessible and engaging way.
-•	Are passionate about connecting with a diverse audience.
+- Are passionate about connecting with a diverse audience.
-•	Identify as a woman or non-binary person.
+- Identify as a woman or non-binary person.

 **When**: 26 July 2025

 **Where**: Tübingen town centre

 [APPLY HERE](https://shorturl.at/rQBlN)
+{: style="color:green; font-size: 125%; font-weight: bold; text-align: center;"}

 ![Soapbox science logo](./assets/soapbox_science_info.png){:style="display:block; margin-left:auto; margin-right:auto"}